Warren outpaces Sanders in new 2020 polls, Biden retains front-runner position

 Sen. Elizabeth Warren of Massachusetts is leading Democratic presidential nomination rival Sen. Bernie Sanders for second place in two new primary election polls, in the latest sign that the Vermont senator's standing may be slipping.

-But in good news for Joe Biden after a recent survey indicated a slide for the front-runner as well, the former vice president maintains large leads over the Democratic Party's progressive standard-bearers in both new national polls, which were released Wednesday morning.
+But in good news for Joe Biden after a recent survey indicated a slide for the front-runner, the former vice president maintains large leads over the Democratic Party's progressive standard-bearers in both new national polls, which were released Wednesday morning.

+The Biden campaign had called the initial survey -- which was released Monday by Monmouth University and indicated the former vice president tied with Sanders and Warren -- an "outlier."

+Hours after the release of the two new polls, Monmouth agreed.
+Pollster Patrick Murray said that “it is clear that the Monmouth University Poll published Monday is an outlier.
+This is a product of the uncertainty that is inherent in the polling process.”

 BIDEN PLUNGES IN POLL DESCRIBED AS AN 'OUTLIER' BY HIS CAMPAIGN

-The surveys, by Suffolk University for USA Today and Quinnipiac University, boost the Biden campaign's argument that another national survey released Monday indicating he's locked in a three-way tie with Warren and Sanders was an "outlier."
+The latest surveys, by Suffolk University for USA Today and Quinnipiac University, showed Biden at 32 percent among likely Democratic primary and caucus voters nationwide.

-Biden – the front-runner in the 2020 Democratic nomination race since even before he declared his candidacy in late April – stood at 32 percent among likely Democratic primary and caucus voters nationwide in both of Wednesday’s surveys.

 In the USA Today/Suffolk University poll, Biden's standing represented a 2-point rise from a prior poll in June.